scrapy-plugins/scrapy-zyte-api/README.rst

 Usage
 =====

-You can send a request through Zyte API in one of the following ways:
+You can send requests through Zyte API in one of the following ways:

+-   Send all request through Zyte API by default, letting Zyte API parameters be chosen automatically based on your Scrapy request parameters.
+See **Using transparent mode** below.

--   Setting all Zyte API parameters manually, keeping full control of what is sent to Zyte API.
+-   Send specific requests through Zyte API, setting all Zyte API parameters manually, keeping full control of what is sent to Zyte API.
 See **Sending requests with manually-defined parameters** below.

--   Letting Zyte API parameters be chosen automatically based on your Scrapy request parameters where possible.
+-   Send specific requests through Zyte API, letting Zyte API parameters be chosen automatically based on your Scrapy request parameters.
 See **Sending requests with automatically-mapped parameters** below.

 The raw Zyte API response can be accessed via the ``raw_api_response`` attribute of the response object.